 - Customer segments (buyer personas)

-Predictive recommendations might sound like science fiction or seems to be out your reach, but the truth is using on many different stores thanks to some easy-to-use products.
+Predictive recommendations might sound like science fiction or seem to be out of your reach, but the truth is that they are used in many different stores thanks to some easy-to-use products.

 The benefits of AI-based e-commerce product recommendations nowadays

-Using traditional software solutions, the method is to perform requirements analysis, define product specifications, and then develop solutions.
+The method uses traditional software solutions to perform requirements analysis, define product specifications, and then develop solutions.

 In AI projects, the classic method of viewing specifications is completely reversed.
-First, you have to build your own data to build the best solution.
-The method used in AI solutions is to start quick experiments after requirements analysis, rather than start the design and development process.
+First, you have to build your data to build the best solution.
+The technique used in AI solutions is to start quick experiments after requirements analysis rather than start the design and development process.